qmk/qmk_firmware/keyboards/crkbd/keymaps/jpe230/readme.md

 ## OLED
 -Master: Renders layer state + keylog
--Slave : Renders a popular character from a videogame that varies its animation speed based on the current WPM
+-Slave : Renders an animation of a cat that varies its animation speed based on the current WPM

 ## Flashing
 Flash using `qmk compile -kb crkbd -km jpe230` for Pro Micro